Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 Conclusion: Language and Mental Health Support

-Mental health slang serves crucial functions in Gen Z communication—reducing stigma, enabling peer support, and expressing nuanced experiences.
-Our research reveals that slang isn't just casual communication—it's functional language serving real needs in mental health discussion.
+Mental health slang serves crucial functions in Gen Z communication β reducing stigma, enabling peer support, and expressing nuanced experiences.
+Slang is not just casual communication β it is functional language serving real needs in mental health discussion.

 Want to understand how language shapes mental health communication?
 Explore our Directory for slang terms, check the Leaderboard for trending language, or read our Blog for analysis of communication evolution.
 For more on how Gen Z communicates, see our article on How Gen Alpha Speaks.
 To learn about slang in other contexts, check out Workplace Slang and Professional Communication and The Evolution of Gen Z Slang.